EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .7 - Hangman/Project/README.md

 Using the code from 7-3, continue to add to the program for part 4.

-Step 1 - Create a variable called 'lives' to keep track of the number of lives left.
+1. Create a variable called 'lives' to keep track of the number of lives left.
 Set 'lives' to equal 6.

-Step 2 - If `guess` is not a letter in the chosen_word, then reduce `lives` by 1.
+2. If `guess` is not a letter in the chosen_word, then reduce `lives` by 1.
    If lives goes down to 0, then the game should stop and it should print "You lose."

-Step 3 - Print the provided ASCII art from `stages` that corresponds to the current number of `lives` the user has remaining.
+3. Print the provided ASCII art from `stages` that corresponds to the current number of `lives` the user has remaining.

 ### Example Input 1